 Milost in March ended talks to provide $1 billion to Nigeria’s Unity Bank Plc alleging threats by some suspected shareholders.
 The lender denied entering a binding agreement with the private equity firm, saying talks were only preliminary.

 Now, Dangote Cement may need to cut cement prices as Ibeto Cement could be offering options in Nigeria.
-If this works out well, I expect Japaul Oil to exit NSE and relist in U.S. This could become a trend.----Hire me to speak in your event, program or company
+If this works out well, I expect Japaul Oil to exit NSE and relist in U.S. This could become a trend.

 ---Visit our Store for my books, cases, frameworks and more.
 Now, enjoy our consolidated subscription for all contents (past, present and future).